The Associated Students of Colorado State University convened Nov. 20 for the 15th session of the 54th senate.

 “We were presented with information that shows that this is factually incorrect for one and actually causes harm in and of itself because making the claim that Rocky Mountain Student Media did unethical journalism can harm them as an organization and their credibility,” Parliamentarian and author of the resolution Madeleine Kamberg said.

-Kamberg stated that, while there should be a conversation about the media’s involvement in the Lambda Chi incident, the resolution is necessary because it will remove inaccurate information from the original legislation.
+While there should be a conversation about the media’s involvement in the Lambda Chi incident, Kamberg said, the resolution is necessary because it will remove inaccurate information from the original legislation.

-Following Q&A, the legislation was sent to DEI and internal affairs committees for further review.
+Following Q&A, the legislation was sent to the Office of Diversity & Inclusion and internal affairs committees for further review.

 Ad